When you receive an HTML message, links in it may not work or the File, Open dialog will open, asking to associate an executable file with the link.

-You may be able to control it by adding the sender to the Safe Sender list or by adjusting the blocked external context setting in Outlook 2003 to allow all external content.
+You can control it by adding the sender to the Safe Sender list or by adjusting the blocked external context setting in Outlook 2003 to allow all external content.
 You'll find these settings on the Tools, Options, Security, Change Automatic Download Settings menu or click on the Infobar of a message containing blocked content and choose Change Automatic Download Settings or Add Sender to Safe Senders List.

 Note that this is NOT a common problem and we are not sure why its a problem for some people and others have never seen it.
 Internet security settings may be a factor.
 You may only see it if you don't have anti-virus software installed.

-- Opening the message in the Internet zone (View menu) may allow the links to work.
+- Opening the message in the Internet zone (View menu > View in Internet Zone) will remove Blocked:: from the links.

-- Delete blocked:: from the beginning of the URL in the address bar.
+- Delete Blocked:: from the beginning of the URL in the address bar after clicking a link.